curlybracketshq/giovanni.curlybrackets.it/_posts/2015-04-06-a-basic-collaboration-workflow-on-gist.markdown

 giovanni$ git clone git@gist.github.com:/49832b4426a5f093037d.git hello-world
 ```

-Now you can work on the gist as you would usually do with other git
+Now you can work on the gist as you would usually do with any other git
-repositories.
-You can for instance update the `hello-world.txt` file, add it
+repository.
+For instance you can update the `hello-world.txt` file, add it to
-to the staging area, and commit your changes logging a commit message.
+the staging area, and commit your changes.

 ```bash
 giovanni$ cd hello-world